-The budget papers also include the updated Financial Plan at Appendix 7 for approval at Full Council - the Financial Plan 2024 to 2029.
-The purpose of the plan is to define how the Council will structure and manage its finances over the next five years in order to deliver services and deliver savings, provide information around key funding streams, the inter relationship between revenue and capital and establish and adopt some key principles and proposals to be followed and worked through over the next two years via the work plan involving Overview & Scrutiny.
+The budget papers also include the updated Financial Plan at Appendix 8 for approval at Full Council - the Financial Plan 2024 to 2029.
+The purpose of the plan is to define how the Council will structure and manage its finances over the next five years in order to deliver services and deliver savings, provide information around key funding streams, the inter relationship between revenue and capital and establish and adopt some key principles and proposals to be followed and worked through via the work plan involving Overview & Scrutiny.

-4.27 These proposals include a £5.70 band D increase in council tax next year and 2.99% in subsequent years and substantial capital investment over the next three years.
-They will be publicised and comments brought back to the Executive in February before making the final budget recommendation to Council for 27 February 2024.
+4.28 These proposals include a £5.70 band D increase in council tax next year and 2.99% in subsequent years and substantial capital investment over the next three years.
+They are publicised and comments brought back to the Executive in February before making the final budget recommendation to Council for 27 February 2024.